-From a Rhode Island perspective, Whipple’s book Might and Right is her most important treatise.
-In this work she persuasively defended the Dorr Rebellion with logic and fervor.
+From a Rhode Island perspective, Whipple’s Might and Right is her most important work.
+In this book, written with assistance from Catharine Williams, she persuasively defended the Dorr Rebellion with logic and enthusiasm.
 Her support of Dorr’s efforts contrasted markedly with the position of her first cousin John Whipple, the attorney who teamed with Daniel Webster before the U.S. Supreme Court to repudiate Dorr’s movement for constitutional change.

 Published in 1844, shortly after her first marriage, Might and Right contained a sketch of Dorr’s life, and it was defiantly dedicated “to Thomas Wilson Dorr, the true and tried patriot, the Fearless Defender of Human Rights,” as Dorr sat in prison under a life sentence for treason against the state.
 According to the recollections of historian Sidney Rider, she was “a very violent partisan of Mr. Dorr.
 Unfortunately for her personal comfort, she was ever on the unpopular side of every question in Rhode Island.”